Water Resources Development Act

 Modernizing America’s Water Management Strategies

-The next Water Resources Development Act is an opportunity for Congress to strengthen communities using nature-based solutions proven to lessen flood impacts, improve natural areas and support the economy.
+Upcoming water resources development legislation is an opportunity for Congress to strengthen communities using nature-based solutions proven to lessen flood impacts, improve natural areas and support the economy.

 Nature-Based Solutions at the Corps

-For the first time, Congress directed the Corps to consider natural and nature-based features, alone or in combination with gray infrastructure, when studying the feasibility of flood risk management, storm damage reduction and ecosystem restoration projects.
+For the first time, Congress directed the Corps to consider natural and nature-based features—alone or in combination with gray infrastructure—when studying the feasibility of flood-risk management, storm damage reduction and ecosystem restoration projects.

 WRDA legislation in 2018 and 2020 reiterated and expanded that focus on nature-based solutions.

 Conserving and protecting natural resources often provides the most effective and cost-effective line of defense against storms and extreme weather events, all while delivering a host of additional environmental and community benefits.

 For example, coastal wetlands prevented more than $625 million in property damages during Hurricane Sandy and reduced property damages throughout the Northeast by 10 percent, on average.